tax saving tips switzerland

 15. Ask an expert

 The Swiss tax system is very complex, as laws governing cantonal taxes vary in a big way.
-Contacting the relevant tax office when you have questions or consulting a tax advisor can be very helpful.
-You can find many qualified tax experts on the websites of Expert Suisse and Treuhand Suisse.
+Contacting the relevant tax office when you have questions, or consulting a tax advisor, can be very helpful.
+You can find many qualified tax advisors on the websites of Expert Suisse and Treuhand Suisse.

 More on this topic: